MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-third-party-installer.md

  Fix & Run steps provide application packages ready for deployment via the Apptimized Catalogue, Factory, and Workspace.
 Apptimized Catalogue supports ready to deploy applications in 32-bit and 64-bit versions and various formats: MSI, APP-V, Intunewin, MSIX, PSADT wrapping.
 All of the latest applications become available within 48 hours after a user request.
 A single, cost-effective, and swift service with dozens of the most popular ready-to-deploy applications is well suited for a customer interested in streamlined application packaging.

-Apptimized Factory packaging service provides the ability to work with key formats – MSI, APP-V, Intunewin, СloudPaging, CloudHouse, ThinApp, MSIX, and VSL built on the secure and scalable Microsoft Azure.
+Apptimized Factory packaging service provides the ability to work with key formats – MSI, APP-V, Intunewin, СloudPaging, ThinApp, MSIX, and VSL built on the secure and scalable Microsoft Azure.
 The platform supports packaging for Windows platforms and Mac, VMWare, Citrix, and Linux.
 With more than 15 years of packaging expertise, our specialists will create application packages of any complexity.
 Using the Portal provides 24/5 support via live chat at any stage of packaging and deployment.

 Apptimized Workspace is an application packaging environment where customers can successfully create the package going through the process – Discovery, Packaging, and Testing.
 With the use of Workspace, a сloud packaging toolbox that contains all applications in one place for packaging, making the customers' personal experience as convenient as possible.
 As a result, create, edit and customize packages under MSI, MSIX, App-V, Intunewin format.
 Access anywhere and anytime with simple integration into the customer's workflow system via API, combined with a secure, modern, and customizable environment.
 Thus, deploy your ready-made and tested package into SCCM or Intune via the integration option or direct to download it.
 24/5 live support is available.